All Episodes

 People don't remember it now because they papered it over and made Hillary Secretary of State, but it was particularly vicious with the charges of the race card being thrown around.

-You know, Bill Clinton was out there having a drink and adult beverage with Ted Kennedy.
+You know, Bill Clinton was out there having a drink, an adult beverage with Ted Kennedy.

 Well, Obama hears about that, starts throwing the race card around as Clinton's campaigning in South Carolina.

-All this Muslim stuff, and then it was the Democrats that came up with this whole magic Negro thing, talking about whether or not Obama was an authentic American, African American, and so forth.
+And then it was the Democrats that came up with this whole magic Negro thing, talking about whether or not Obama was an authentic American, African-American, and so forth.

 And yet here we are.

-It's always the Republicans that somehow get tarred and feather with this stuff when it's patently absurd.
+It's always the Republicans that somehow get tarred and feather with this stuff when it's pathetically absurd.

 Hang in there.